Milestone 1: Model

 The grid will persist indefinitely as your program runs, and its job is only to manage the collection of cells.
 In future milestones, we'll need a separate place to put transient state like local variables or global data that isn't attached to any particular cell.
 We need something other than the grid for temporary execution data.

 Define a Runtime abstraction to manage an executing program's runtime environment.
 Have it hold a reference to the grid.
-Pass it along as the payload to the evaluation visitor.
-When an operation needs to look up a cell, it queries the runtime, which in turn queries the grid.
-Thread this Runtime object through all the visit calls.
-Most expressions will not access the runtime directly, but they may lead to a child node that does.
-Do not forget to pass the runtime along.
-A statically-typed language will not let you forget, but a dynamically-typed language like Ruby will not check your work.
+Pass an instance of Runtime along to the Evaluator constructor, and have Evaluator hang on to it.
+When an operation's visit method needs to look up a cell, it queries the runtime, which in turn queries the grid.
+Most expressions will not need to access the runtime.

 Test that you can place expressions and evaluate them.
 If a cell rvalue or statistical function accesses a cell that hasn't been defined, raise an error to which you can respond later on when you build the user interface.